Anandamayi Ma: Teachings and public image

 She taught how to live a God-centered life in the world and provided the living inspiration to enable thousands to aspire to this most noble ideal.
-She also advocated spiritual equality for women; for example, she opened up to women the sacred thread ritual, which had been performed by men only for centuries, but only those who met the moral and personal requirements.
 Her style of teaching included jokes, songs and instructions on everyday life along with long discourses, silent meditation and recommended reading of scriptures.

 She frequently referred to herself in the third person as either "this body" or "this little girl", which is a common spiritual practice in Hinduism in order to detach oneself from Ego.
 Paramhansa Yogananda wrote about her in his book Autobiography of a Yogi.
 His meeting with her is recounted in the chapter titled "The Bengali 'Joy-Permeated Mother'", where she explains her background:

 The Publication Department of the Shree Shree Anandamayee Sangha in Varanasi regularly publishes her teaching in the periodical Amrit Varta quarterly in English, Hindi, Gujarati and Bengali.
 The Sri Sri Anandamayi Sangha in Haridwar organizes the annual Samyam Mahavrata congregation to devote a week to collective meditation, religious discourse and devotional music.
+A few excerpts are noted below:

+“With earnestness, love and goodwill carry out life’s everyday duties and try to elevate yourself step by step.
+In all human activities let there be a live contact with the Divine and you will not have to leave off anything.
+Your work will then be done well and you will be on the right track to find the Master."

+"Whatever work you have to do, do it with a singleness of purpose, with all the simplicity, contentment and joy you are capable of.
+Thus only will you be able to reap the best fruit of work.
+In fullness of time, the dry leaves of life will naturally drop off and new ones shoot forth.”

+"“Your earthly pension expires with your life, but the divine pension continues long, long after death."

+"If you cannot do anything else, at least morning and evening at the appointed time, lay down your body, mind and life before Him in salutation and surrender, and think of Him just a little.”

+Anandamayi Ma was understood by her followers as the embodiment of Bliss, as a healer, and as the incarnation of the goddess Kali.
+She has active disciples in India today.